Azure/Cloud-Native/website/blog-cnny/2023-02-10/index.md

 ## Generate a Azure Container Registry token

 Azure Container Registry tokens are used to grant access to the contents of the registry.
-Tokens can be used for a varity of things such as pulling images, pushing images, or managing the registry.
+Tokens can be used for a variety of things such as pulling images, pushing images, or managing the registry.

-As part of the container image signing workflow you'll need a token to authenticate the Notation CLI with your Azure Container Registry.
+As part of the container image signing workflow, you'll need a token to authenticate the Notation CLI with your Azure Container Registry.

 Run the following command to generate an ACR token: